 Believe it or not, I was lost/ shopping in the Rod Fai or commonly referred to as the ‘Train Market’ the night before.
-The joy of solo travelling!
+The joy of solo traveling!
 It was 1 am when I found my way back!
 So, I needed a coffee hit before we started walking around in the heat.
 We popped in one of the cafes in Ari and I ordered cafe Latte.
-I quickly realised it was counted as No #1 in tasting meals!
+I quickly realized it was counted as No #1 in tasting meals!
 If I knew it beforehand, I would have happily paid for it myself.
 Anyway, Coffee (กาแฟ) was okay but I was looking forward to what was coming next.

 I had read about Ari being the food heaven for Thai and foreigners and it really made sense why as we walk past all the pink stalls on the street.
 It was a busy area, similar to the street food scene in Chiang Mai.
-With taxis, cars, tuk tuk, a small group of people probably from other private tours and motorbikes.
+With taxis, cars, tuk-tuk, a small group of people probably from other private tours and motorbikes.

 2. Yellow fruit

 After coffee, the first stall we stopped was a jack fruit shop.
 Honestly, I never liked jack fruit (ขนุน) or the smell of it but Kho bought it and asked me to try it.
 I could only eat half of one jack fruit piece.
 It was sweet, ripe and juicy but I still didn’t like the smell of it.
-Thai people love this and some travellers too.
+Thai people love this and some travelers too.
 Something you should put on your list of things to try in Bangkok.

-It was already No#2 of 10 tasting of the Thai food tour.
+It was already No#2 of 10 tastings of the Thai food tour.
 So, I suggested to Kho if we can try what I want to try.
 He replied we can but there is some food that he can’t skip because they are a must in the tour itinerary.
 I understood he was just doing this job to show me the typical street food scene and sharing his personal reviews.
 We then took some pictures and continue on our day tour of street food.

 3. Grilled Meat